 - Discovery of additional needs (user returns to Google for follow-up search)

 By analyzing these steps, Google can determine which pages effectively fulfill user intent for certain queries, and rank them accordingly.
-It’s helpful for marketers to know how this evaluation occurs, because they can monitor user behavior on their sites in a similar way to determine which content leads to searcher task accomplishment and which does not.
+It’s helpful for marketers to know how this evaluation occurs.
+They can monitor user behavior on their sites in a similar way to determine which content leads to searcher task accomplishment.

 Three Types of User Intent Queries

-The way people search online ranges from a very broad one-word query to whole sentences, so when you think about terms to target, it’s not as easy as divvying them up into categories like branded, short-tail keywords, and long-tail keywords.
+The way people search online differs.
+Some use a very broad one-word query while others use whole sentences.
+As a result, grouping terms to target is not that easy.
+Using categories like branded, short-tail keywords, and long-tail keywords isn't very effective.
 Instead, categorize your target terms by intent:

 - Navigational: Seeks a specific URL